Reinaldo (footballer, born 2001)

-Reinaldo Nascimento Satorno (born 6 June 2001), simply known as Reinaldo, is a Brazilian professional footballer who plays as a winger for Liga Portugal 2 club Chaves, on loan from Santa Clara.
+Reinaldo Nascimento Satorno (born 6 June 2001), simply known as Reinaldo, is a Brazilian professional footballer who plays as a winger for Bulgarian First League club Levski Sofia.

 Career

 On 23 December 2023, Série B club Guarani announced that on 1 January 2024, Reinaldo would join them on a one-year loan from Liga Portugal 2 side Santa Clara.

 On 30 June 2025, Reinaldo moved on loan to Chaves.

+On 4 June 2026, Reinaldo joined Bulgarian First League champions Levski Sofia on a three-year deal.